From Minor Repairs To Major Replacement

 The cost of black vs. white EPDM depends on factors like material pricing, labor, and roof size.

-This EPDM roof can be 10% to 30% more expensive due to its reflective coating and energy-efficient properties.
+White EPDM can be 10% to 30% more expensive due to its reflective coating and energy-efficient properties.
 However, the long-term energy savings may offset the higher upfront cost in warm climates.

 Environmental Impact